nicolobertani/nicolobertani/README.md

 ### Welcome to my Github profile

 - I am an assistant professor at Católica Lisbon.
-- I work on data science and decision making.
+- I work on decision making and data science.
 - I teach programming and time series analysis.

-In my repositories you can find code I have developed as part of my research.
+In my repositories you can find code I developed as part of my research.

 <!--
 **nicolobertani/nicolobertani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.